Skip to content

 Extend your game to play a background melody when the ghosts are frightened.

-Here is a version of the finished code with some of the extensions completed: main.py
+Here is a version of the finished code: main.py.

 You can see the completed game on Replit.